 The preacher was preaching on how to “be right with God.”
-His message was not a lot different from the last ten messages he preached.
+His message was not a lot different from the last ten messages he taught.
 He loves his people and desires to see them walk in holiness.

 Like any good shepherd, he carries his sheep in his heart.
 Each week he looks out over the congregation and is reminded of the waywardness of some of his people.
 His heart yearns for them to walk with Christ.

 On the surface, this sounds good and right.
-It has a biblical ring to it, but the problem is, if you follow his logic, you’ll soon end up in the deep weeds of legalism.
+It has a biblical ring to it, but the problem is, if you follow his logic, you’ll soon end up in the thick weeds of legalism.
 This preacher is unwittingly preaching another gospel, one the Bible scorns.

-This is what some call behavioral modification in the counseling world.
+This concept is what some call behavioral modification in the counseling world.
 The biblical language would be legalism.
 Swapping works from bad to good does not change the heart.
 The preacher’s intentions, though kind and caring, were ultimately damaging.

 Her Christian counsel is theoretically no different than the counsel of the world.
 Our culture passes out condoms so kids won’t get pregnant.
 They have abstinence programs, which are devoid of heart motives.
 (Of course, that is the best they can do.)

 There is little value between “holy” and unholy churches who have no affection for Christ.
-Both mock the gospel, have no favor from God, no effective or sustaining witness to the world, and no ability to export the gospel to the next generation.
-There is not a lot of difference between Christ-less holiness and Christ-less unholiness.
+Both mock the gospel, have no favor from God, no valid or sustaining witness to the world, and no ability to export the gospel to the next generation.
+We’re talking about the difference between Christ-less “holiness” and Christ-less unholiness.

 I do think some parents would be wonderfully satisfied if their kids did not give them any trouble.
 If only their kids would toe-the-line, be obedient, and not embarrass them in front of others.
-I do think that would be enough for some.

 Examine yourselves, to see whether you are in the faith.
 Test yourselves.
 Or do you not realize this about yourselves, that Jesus Christ is in you? – 2 Corinthians 13:5